jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-3/index.md

 <div data-scanner>why not +edit:me?</div>

 Of the two, going from utf-8 to the CQL lexicon is the easier task.
-That's because for most programming languages, and certainly for CQL, their lexical grammar is a [regular grammar](https://en.wikipedia.org/wiki/Regular_language).
-This means the output of our scanner is a list of tokens created in the same order as they are consumed from our input — we don't have to worry about the more complicated tree structure that's necessary for [context-free grammars](https://en.wikipedia.org/wiki/Context-free_grammar) like CQL.
+That's because for most programming languages, and certainly for CQL, their lexical grammar is a [regular grammar](https://en.wikipedia.org/wiki/Regular_language) — the sort of grammar that can be encoded by a regular expression.[^1] This means the output of our scanner is a list of tokens created in the same order as they are consumed from our input — we don't have to worry about the more complicated tree structure that's necessary for [context-free grammars](https://en.wikipedia.org/wiki/Context-free_grammar) like CQL.

 This means we can describe the scanning process as a loop that continually ingests our input, and a switch statement that inspects the next few characters, consumes them, and (optionally) outputs a token.
 What data should a `Token` contain?
 Well, we'll need: